 CopyTrader people allows you to view what real traders are doing in real-time and copy their trades automatically.
 Basically, whenever they make a trade, you do too.
 You can copy nearly anybody, just find the trader you want to copy and select the copy button on their profile.
 Plus, you don’t have to just copy 1 trader either, you can choose up to 100 traders simultaneously.

 CopyPortfolio is comprised of financial assets which may consist of stocks, cryptos, ETFs, indices, commodities, or currencies.
-These portfolios operate like multiple traders, all working for you at the same time, therefore there’s lots of positions being opened for you.
+These portfolios operate like multiple traders, all working for you at the same time, therefore there are lots of positions being opened for you.
 Due to that the minimum amount for investments in CopyPortfolios is $1,000.

 Again there are no management fees with investing in CopyPortfolios either.
 However, transactions initiated by a CopyPortfolio will incur eToro’s spreads.